Websoft9Archive/ansible-lnmp/docs/stack-components.md

 # Parameters

-The LNMP deployment package contains a sequence software (referred to as "components") required for LNMP to run.
+The LEMP deployment package contains a sequence software (referred to as "components") required for LEMP to run.
 The important information such as the component name, installation directory path, configuration file path, port, version, etc. are listed below.

 ## Path